While many private banks end their profit growth streak, state-owned banks will still maintain double-digit growth rates in 2023.

 By the end of 2023, Vietcombank's bad debt coverage ratio will drop to 185% from 270% at the end of the third quarter, but it is still the highest in the system.
 The bank's bad debt will also remain below 1%.

-By the end of the third quarter, BIDV and VietinBank's net interest income was approximately the same as last year.
+By the end of the third quarter, net interest income of BIDV and VietinBank was approximately the same as last year.
 Interest income of these two banks increased sharply, enough to offset the increase in interest expenses.
 Together with some other business segments, the total operating income of these two banks was higher than the same period.
 The development was more positive than many other private banks, when the pressure of capital costs strongly affected the "main rice pot" of net interest income.

-According to SSI Research, BIDV leads the system in total credit, with a retail-to-corporate lending ratio of 44%/56% at the end of the third quarter.
-The bank has actively disbursed quality home loans in the last quarter of the year through preferential lending programs.
-"This could help BID attract more quality individual customers, helping to improve NIM in the medium term," SSI Research assessed in the report.
+According to SSI Research, BIDV leads the system in total credit, with the ratio of retail loans to businesses at 44%/56% at the end of the third quarter.
+The bank has actively disbursed quality home loans in the last quarter of the year through preferential loan programs.
+"This can help BIDV attract many good quality individual customers, helping to improve NIM in the medium term," SSI Research assessed in the report.

-However, on the contrary, the problem of state-owned banks is the story of increasing charter capital.
+However, on the other hand, the problem of state-owned banks is the story of increasing charter capital.

 High credit expansion will help state-owned banks get through a difficult 2023, but it will also affect their capital adequacy ratio (CAR).
 Compared to private banks, state-owned banks’ capital increases are more limited, mainly relying on retained earnings.